lodist/Natural-Language-to-SQL-Training-T5/README.md

 ## Acknowledgments
 Hugging Face Transformers for providing the pre-trained T5 model.
-The machine learning community for advancing research in NLP and SQL generation.

 Let me know if you need further adjustments or additional details!